May 08, 2025

-To understand this card game properly, you should know the commonly used terms while playing 21 cards rummy online or offline.
+To understand this game properly, you must know the commonly used terms while playing 21 cards rummy online or offline.

 Terms Used in 21 Card Rummy